mbradburn/lifepo-battery/README.md

 can be bought directly from China from manufacturers that are perhaps less reputable for _way_ cheaper.
 These make building batteries inexpensive and fun!
 This 95Ah battery and the accessories cost a total of about $225, not including the charger.
-A 100Ah LiFePO4 battery from a reputable manufacturer like Battle Born costs most of $1000, so I'm happy with this one.
+A 100Ah LiFePO4 battery from a reputable manufacturer like Battle Born costs most of $1000, so I'm happy with how this project turned out.

 The cells I bought have the Lithium Iron Phosphate (LiFePO4) chemistry.
 It's a good chemistry for radio amateurs because: